katiektea/100-days-of-code/log.md

 Compared to the HTML and CSS counterpart, learning Javascript was the steepest and longest climb so far.
 Personally, JS logic somewhat reminds me of programming in C when I was learning #CS50.
 However, I realised that in order to code in JS, I needed to understand the underlying fundamentals.
 So I dived deeper into ways I could learn JS more productively rather than do code-along tutorials.
 I think I'm getting the hang of it!

+### Day 10: April 24, 2020

+Last two days consisted of working with JS fundamentals, wrote and evaluated while loop exercises, created some simple games using conditionals and variables.
+Progressing with the fundamentals of JS.

+**Thoughts**

+I used to struggle with understanding the logic behind while loops when learning C in #CS50.
+But that all changed when I started reading "Learning Javascript the Smarter Way".
+Compared to the HTML and CSS counterpart, learning Javascript was the steepest and longest climb so far.
+Personally, JS logic somewhat reminds me of programming in C when I was learning #CS50.

+Now with my new learned skills and knowledge, I can't wait to see what projects I'll tackle next week!
+Can't say it was the smoothest sailing learning JS, but I can say I am embracing it, and taking the opportunity to run with it, because that is all part of learning :)

+### Day 11: April 25, 2020

+Today was ANZAC day and it as it is the weekend, my schedule for learning code is slightly different compared to what I do on the weekday.

+Today was about revising JS concepts and learning about best practices in coding.

+**Thoughts**

+Sometimes it is good to take a break from the norm and revise earlier learnings as it can be good to solidify knowledge and reframe understanding concepts.
+I'm also beiginning to take a break from posting on my social media too often.
+I feel like it takes away from productive learning.
+I am thinking of posting every two days and collating my days together.
+Although the rule of posting what you learn online to keep oneself accountable is a great idea, at the end of the day, only I can keep myself accountable.
+Learning programming has taught me a multitude of lessons, but one of the greatest takeaways from this experience is that only YOU are responsible for your actions, choices and how your day goes.
+Consequently, this resonates throughout one's life.

 **Generic Example of Log below - Reference Only:**
 ### Day 1: June 27, Monday